OSS-Java-Seminar-2023/CarPazar/README.md

 Typing in a search bar will filter out all the listing in the same (sub)category according to their title.
 If a search is done outside of a category, recommended categories will show up, based on the quantity of results falling within the same categories.

+### Wishlist

+Your TradeAway Wishlist is like your secret shopping helper.
+Whether you are looking for ideas, keeping track of gift possibilities, or just staying organized with your interests, our Wishlist makes online shopping more fun and simple.

+### Favourite Categories

+TradeAway's Favorite Categories feature is your key to a more personalized and convenient shopping experience.
+We understand that your interests are diverse, and that's why we've created this feature to help you easily explore the things you love most on our platform.
+Users can filter their categories of interest and turn on notifications if they want to receive updates about new listings, special promotions, or price changes within those selected categories.